ckeditor/ckeditor4/tests/plugins/menu/manual/rightclick.md

 	### Expected result:

-	Action connected with clicked item is applied to the editor.
+	Action connected with focused item is applied to the editor.

 	### Unexpected result: